 Types of scarring alopecia include Lupus, Lichen planopilaris, Frontal Fibrosing Alopecia, Central Centrifugal Cicatricial Alopecia (CCCA), as well as scarring from accidents, burns, or radiation treatment for cancer.
 Discoid Lupus results in scarring and bald spots within the scalp and must be treated with steroids to prevent further hair loss.
 Patients are not candidates for a hair transplant unless condition has been inactive for a very long time.
 Lichen planopilaris is also an autoimmune condition in which the pattern of hair loss is a little different than Lupus.
 There is usually redness, itching, and a characteristic scaling around the base of the hair shaft.
 Steroids are also the mainstay of treatment but a transplant may be considered if the condition has resolved.
 However the chance that the disease will reactivate must be considered because if this occurs the transplanted hair will also be lost.

 Central Centrifugal Cicatricial Alopecia (CCCA) is relatively common among African-American women and Dr. Cooley has extensive experience treating this condition.
 It may begin as a small round area on the top of the scalp and gradually progress outwards with an enlarging bald spot.
 It is usually accompanied by dry skin, redness, burning, and itching.
 Some have theorized that this condition is due to various styling practices such as perms and relaxers but this has never been proven.
 CCCA is treated with injected steroids as well as topical steroids, and the patient is encouraged to minimize harsh relaxers.
 Dr. Cooley encourages patients to consider letting their hair grow naturally or to use relaxers as little as possible.
-At the Carolina Dermatology Hair Center, we consider a woman with this condition to be a good candidate for hair transplantation if the CCCA is under control with no symptoms or hair loss for significant period of time.
+At the Cooley Hair Center, we consider a woman with this condition to be a good candidate for hair transplantation if the CCCA is under control with no symptoms or hair loss for significant period of time.
 After undergoing a hair transplant, Dr. Cooley has patients use once or twice a week topical steroids indefinitely to ensure that the CCCA does not flare up.
 If it does, Dr. Cooley immediately treats the patient with injected steroids to prevent loss of hair.